 1. High-paying, low-volume

 These programs focus on niche products that may have a smaller customer base.
 However, they offer generous commission rates.
-For instance, HubSpot’s affiliate program pays well, with a 100% commission on the first month’s purchase and a 15% recurring commission afterwards.
+For instance, HubSpot’s affiliate program pays well, with a 30% recurring commission.
 These programs can be lucrative if you target the right audience.

 2. Low-paying, high-volume